LinuxLibrary/cl-pub/AWS-Notes/PS-Notes/01-CSOAA/02-VPC.md

 # Virtual Private Cloud (VPC)

-<div style="text-align: justify">Amazon Virtual Private Cloud (Amazon VPC) enables you to launch Amazon Web Services (AWS) resources into a virtual network that you've defined.
+<div style="text-align: right">Amazon Virtual Private Cloud (Amazon VPC) enables you to launch Amazon Web Services (AWS) resources into a virtual network that you've defined.
 This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.</div>

 ***Creating VPC***